yairgd/disa/README.md

 # disa
-Simple module to disassembly memory using Linux kernel module.
-This modules is based on [Zydis](https://github.com/zyantific/zydis) and integrated in this module.
-Also , there is a user space application to demonstrate  the Zydis library on a test function in user space and disassembly of the same function at the kernel space.
-Also is is able to dissemble internal functions of the kernel like: printk, kmalloc etc'.
+Simple module to disassembly memory using a Linux kernel module.
+This module is based on [Zydis](https://github.com/zyantific/zydis) and integrated in this module.
+Also, there is a userspace application to demonstrate the Zydis library on a test function in user space and disassembly of the same function at the kernel space.
+Also, it is able to dissemble internal functions of the kernel like printk, kmalloc etc'.
 This document is written with MarkDown and [here](https://daringfireball.net/projects/markdown/basics) is a good reference explaining how to use it.

 # Module structure
 The module allows 2 interfaces from user space:
 * Using kernel parameters API.
-    This part of the module demonstrate the use of module parameters API to control the module.
+    This part of the module demonstrates the use of module parameters API to control the module.
 There are 2 parameters:

-    1. *size* - the size of memory to disasmble
+    1. *size* - the size of memory to disassemble
-    2. *func* - name of build in Linux kernel to disassemble
+    2. *func* - the name of build in Linux kernel to disassemble

 * Using kernel char device API (using misc device):
-The purpose of this interface is to make a file behavior for the disa module using */dev/disasm* using file system calls like open,read,ioctl. this interface  it not ready yet, so the disassembly is done when open system call is called (See test1.c)
+The purpose of this interface is to make a file behavior for the disa module using */dev/disasm* using file system calls like open,read,ioctl. this interface  it not ready yet, so the disassembly is done when an open system call is called (See test1.c)

 # Build the module